TEIC/XSLT-workshop/docs/index.md

 * If you know how to use GitHub, you should fork our repository at <https://github.com/TEIC/XSLT-workshop>

+* The slides for the introducation to XPath are available at <https://slides.com/elisabeshero-bondar/xpath-intro>

 ### Outline
 Please feel free to interrupt us vocally with questions!
 We also have a Google Doc that we can use for the workshop participants to share notes, paste in code, and ask questions: <https://docs.google.com/document/d/1Z2_P4Hwxaw_6SKEXnee5CQ5BRgNZIyEI1tF3QSZvkOg/edit?usp=sharing>